Fay Weldon: Personal life and death

 In 1953, while working at the Foreign Office, Weldon became pregnant by musician Colyn Davies whom she met when he was moonlighting as a doorman.
 She said that while she wanted the child (son Nicolas), she decided she did not want the father.
 In 1957, tired of struggling to support herself as a single mother, she married Ronald Bateman, a headmaster 25 years her senior.
 They lived together in Acton, London, for two years, until the marriage ended.

 In 1961, aged 29, Weldon met her second husband, Ron Weldon, a jazz musician and antiques dealer.
 They married in 1963 when Fay was pregnant with her second son Dan (born that same year).
 They lived in East Compton, Somerset, later having two more sons, Tom (1970) and Sam (1977).
 It was while she was pregnant with Dan that Weldon began writing for radio and television.
 The couple visited therapists regularly and in 1992 Ron left Fay for his astrological therapist, who had told him that the couple's astrological signs were incompatible.
 They began divorce proceedings, although Ron died in 1994, just eight hours before the divorce was finalised.

 In 1994 Weldon married Nick Fox, a poet who was also her manager, but instigated divorce proceedings in 2020.

 In 2000 Weldon became a member of the Church of England and was confirmed in St Paul's Cathedral.
 She stated that she liked to think that she was "converted by St Paul".

 Weldon died at a care home in Northampton, England, on 4 January 2023, at the age of 91.
-Weldon was survived by her sons as well as twelve grandchildren and five great-grandchildren.
+She was survived by her sons as well as twelve grandchildren and five great-grandchildren.